jescacena/cs-netlify/_posts/2020-06-23-What-is-React-Native.markdown

 **Use a little or a lot**.
 You can use React Native today in your existing Android and iOS projects or you can create a whole new app from scratch.

-## Written in JavaScript—rendered with native code
+## Written in JavaScript; rendered with native code
 React primitives render to native platform UI, meaning **your app uses the same native platform APIs other apps do**.

 **Many platforms, one React**.
 Create platform-specific versions of components so a single codebase can share code across platforms.
 With React Native, **one team can maintain two platforms and share a common technology: React.**